 Make Small Changes

 It’s a trap trying to multiply your savings overnight.
-There are attitudinal changes that need to happen as your adjust to your new spending habit.
+There are attitudinal changes that need to happen as you adjust to your new spending habit.
 Like a drug addict, withdrawal from being a spend thrift would be gradual and not instantaneous.
-Too many changes at once, might force you to your old habits.
-So, start small, and grow from there.
+Too many changes at once might force you to your old habits.
+So, start small and grow from there.
 It could be as much as reducing the amount of time you eat out in a week and putting the money into a savings account.
 You just need to identify areas you can make the quickest adjustments and start from there.
 These small efforts might seem intangible at first, but over time, the savings will begin to be meaningful.

 Make it automatic

 This can be very useful for salary earners.
 It involves setting a standard or standing order on your salary account for a fixed monthly allowance to be paid into your savings account.
 It is worth pointing out here that you should have a savings account dedicated solely to save for opportunities or rainy days.
 Most companies have a fixed day; they pay salaries anyways, so you can set the standing order to fall on that day.
 However, I suggest adding a day or two to that day to offset any unforeseen circumstances.
 As with our advice on starting small, you can equally do that here and increase the monthly amount later on.
 After a while, you get used to it.